 As well as maintaining fluid balance, sodium plays an important role in the absorption of nutrients in the gut, maintaining cognitive function, nerve impulse transmission and in muscle contraction.
 Basically, it's pretty darn important.

 Most of the sodium we consume is in the form of sodium chloride, or the common table salt found in food and drinks.

 We take salt for granted these days as we've developed ways to make it widely available.
-But in ancient times wars were fought over access to salt and wages were even paid in it.
-The word 'salary' actually derives from the fact that Roman soldiers were often paid in salt, which gives you a pretty big clue as to its importance to life!
+But in the past wars were fought over access to and the control of salt, which gives you a pretty big clue as to its importance to life!

 Because your body can’t produce or store it beyond a certain point, you need to consume sodium every day to keep your levels topped up.

 Sweating is the main way athletes lose sodium and fluids during exercise.
 That's basically why those of us who train regularly have different needs when it comes to replacing sodium than those who don’t.